 Also of interest is that Plainsboro has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Plainsboro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Plainsboro’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Like elsewhere in America, most people in Plainsboro use a private automobile to get to work.
 But notably, a substantial number of Plainsboro‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.